Top Menu

 Have you been outside to take note of all the damage winter inflicted upon your flower beds?

 Replacing damaged shrubs and planting new flowers is one part of the solution to bringing beauty back to those beds.
-The other part is fixing those edges that winter kind of erased, and that's a very easy solution that doesn't require too many tools!
+The other part is fixing those edges that were erased in winter, and that's a very easy solution that doesn't require too many tools!

 Let me show you how easily you can edge those flower beds and maintain those sharp edges for the rest of the year.

-This picture below is how our front flower bed looked after removing damaged branches, planting two new bushes, and dividing one of those yellow lilies.
-It was about time to add some mulch, but before doing so I had to fix that edge.
+The picture below is how our front flower bed looked after removing damaged branches, planting two new bushes, and dividing one of those yellow lilies.
+It was about time to add some mulch, but before doing so, I had to fix that edge.
 Look at that!
 It was an entirely flat area. :(

 *This post contains affiliate links for your convenience.
 Click here to read my full disclosure policy.